Subject librarian |

 The Collection was donated by world-renowned Australian magician William George Alma and reflects his lifelong dedication to the art of conjuring.

-The Collection contains around 2000 books on magic, 60 magazine titles, 1500 photographs, 300 posters, over 400 detailed research files on individual magicians and other magic memorabilia.
+The Collection contains around 2000 books on magic, 60 magazine titles, 1500 photographs, 300 posters, over 400 detailed magician research files on individual magicians and other magic memorabilia.

 To create a list of the items in the WG Alma Conjuring Collection, search the catalogue using the terms 'magic tricks OR magicians' and limit the search to subject.
 The results list will also give a range of options to look at specific areas of the list.
 For instance, you could choose only DVDs or only pictures.